go-gorm/gorm/README.md

 ### Soft Delete

-If a struct has a DeletedAt field, it will get soft delete ability automatically!
+If a struct has a DeletedAt field, it will get a soft delete ability automatically!

-Structs that don't have a DeletedAt field will be deleted from the database permanently
+Structs that don't have a DeletedAt field will be deleted from the database permanently.

 ```go
 db.Delete(&user)